ntoda03/NLGenomeSweeper/README.md

 NLGenomeSweeper can be obtained from the [GitHub page](https://github.com/ntoda03/NLGenomeSweeper)

 ## Requirements
-This is a bash pipeline to be run on linux machines.
+This is a pipeline to be run on linux based machines.
 The following software must be available in your path.

 * Python version 3.5 or greater